 shell> cd ~/.ssh

-Now copy the contents of the ~/.ssh directory to every node in the cluster as the same Linux user.
-Also verify that they have the same permissions.
+Copy the contents of the ~/.ssh directory to every node in the cluster as the same Linux user and verify the directory on each server has the same permissions.

 shell> scp -r -p ~/.ssh username@ip_of_next_server

-This will make the SSH authentication credentials on all of the nodes equal so this Linux user can SSH between any of the nodes without being prompted for a password.
+For the configured Linux user, you can now SSH between any of the nodes without being prompted for a password.

-Note: The private key file must be the default name, id_rsa, for clx to use it automatically.
-Non-default private key names are not supported at this time.
+Note: Private keys must be stored using the default name, id_rsa.
+Non-default private key names are not supported.

 To verify that SSH authentication is configured correctly, run this command: